MikoMagni/Alfrello/README.md

 ## Install

-1. Double click on the "**Trello Worklfow for Alfred v.1.6.1**" workflow that you have just downloaded.
+1. Double click on the "**Trello Workflow for Alfred v.1.6.1**" workflow that you have just downloaded.
 More info: [https://www.alfredapp.com/help/workflows/](https://www.alfredapp.com/help/workflows/)

     Note: if you have version 1.5 installed, remove it before installing the new version.